documentationfor yFiles for HTML 3.0.0.1

 }

-The lib-dev/yfiles-<version>+dev.tgz file is an archived npm package of the yFiles library.
-Therefore, you can install yFiles for HTML from your local yFiles package with the following command
+The lib/yfiles-<version>+dev.tgz file is an archived npm package containing the yFiles library.
+Therefore, you can install yFiles for HTML from your local yFiles package with the following command:

-This basically copies the yFiles for HTML library into the node_modules/yfiles directory of your project.
+This effectively copies the yFiles for HTML library into the node_modules/@yfiles/yfiles directory of your project.

 Including the License

-If you’re using an evaluation version of yFiles for HTML, an evaluation license is part of the yFiles distribution and located in lib/license.json.
-Otherwise, use the license that was separately provided to you.
+If you are using an evaluation version of yFiles for HTML, an evaluation license is included with the yFiles distribution and can be found in lib/license.json.
+Otherwise, use the license that was provided to you separately.

-You need to include the license data in every web app that uses the yFiles for HTML library but it is not necessary to keep it in a separate file.
+You must include the license data in every web application that uses the yFiles for HTML library.
+However, it does not need to be in a separate file.
 See the section about registering a license for more details.

 Creating a Web Application